 Tonto National Monument ($3), overlooking Roosevelt Lake, is a small cliff-side settlement long abandoned by its original builders for reasons unknown to us today.
 The lower ruins are readily accessible, although a visit requires a 1/3 of a mile hike up a steep trail.
 The upper ruins can only be visited on occasional ranger-led tours (reservations required), visit the park service website for dates and information.
 Unlike other ruins I’ve been to, most of the rooms at Tonto are actually open for visitors to walk through.
 They’re so well protected that textures and fingerprints are still visible in the walls.
 They also contain surprisingly little graffiti, although unfortunately a few people have managed to get away with it over the years.

-Fall asleep listening to coyotes howling, and try not have Stevie Wonder singing Superstition in your head the whole time, like I did.
-Unless you like that song, as I do.
-In that case, go nuts.
+Fall asleep listening to coyotes howling, and try not have Stevie Wonder singing Superstition in your head the whole time.

 There aren’t very many towns that do a decent job of straddling the line between touristy & genuine, but Jerome, Arizona is one of them with lots of hippie artists & plenty of unique shops displaying their wares.
 They call themselves the biggest ghost town in the country; I’d call it the most heavily populated ghost town in the country, but whatever.